Centum Prata: History

 Following the prehistorical lake crossings at the present Seedamm isthmus, a 6 m wide wooden bridge under Empire Marcus Aurelius was built around 161–180.
 Centum Prata became an important Roman settlement which besides its regional and transport hub functions also may have served to secure the province borders from the 1st to the 4th century AD.
-Following the withdrawal of Roman troops to Italy around 400 AD, the settlement was continuesly used by the Gallo-Roman population, and remained even after the invasion of the Alemanni up to the present time inhabited.
+Following the withdrawal of Roman troops to Italy around 400 AD, the settlement was continuously used by the Gallo-Roman population, and remained even after the invasion of the Alemanni up to the present time inhabited.

 Buildings

 Commercial and residential buildings

 Around 120 AD stone buildings with courtyards were erected after a devastating fire in the centre of the village.
 On its periphery were timber framing houses with long rectangular floor plans were built.
 Commercial buildings were oriented to the street, facing away from the street, in the same buildings also the living quarters were situated.
 In the backyards, probably one- to two-roomed smaller buildings were erected, as well as areas for gardens, animal husbandry, rubbish pits and kilns.